arr-ai/arrai/docs/std-rel.md

 # rel

-`rel` contains functions for relational operations.
+The `rel` contains functions for relational operations.

 ## `union(s <: array_of_sets) <: set`